Defense Attorney for Credit Card Charges

 - Over $20,000 – 10 Year Felony

-- Possession of Another’s Financial Transaction Device with Intent to Use, Deliver, Circulate or Sell – Up to 4 years in prison.
+- Possession of Another’s Financial Transaction Device with Intent to Use, Deliver, Circulate, or Sell – Up to four (4) years in prison.

-- Delivery, Circulation, or Sale of Wrongly Held or Obtained Financial Transaction Device – Up to 4 Years in prison.
+- Delivery, Circulation, or Sale of Wrongly Held or Obtained Financial Transaction Device – Up to four (4) years in prison.

-- Forgery, Alteration, Simulation, or Counterfeiting of Financial Transaction Device – Up to 4 years in prison.
+- Forgery, Alteration, Simulation, or Counterfeiting of Financial Transaction Device – Up to four (4) years in prison.

-- Use of Revoked or Cancelled Financial Transaction Device with Intent to Defraud – 1 Year Misdemeanor.
+- Use of Revoked or Cancelled Financial Transaction Device with Intent to Defraud – One Year Misdemeanor.

-- Knowing Sale or Service Provided to a Person Illegally Using a Financial Transaction Device – Up to 4 years in prison.
+- Knowing Sale or Service Provided to a Person Illegally Using a Financial Transaction Device – Up to four (4) years in prison.

-- Causing a Credit Card Owner to be Charged or Overcharged – Up to 4 years in prison.
+- Causing a Credit Card Owner to be Charged or Overcharged – Up to four (4) years in prison.

-- False Statement of Identity to Procure a Financial Transaction Device – Up to 4 years in prison.
+- False Statement of Identity to Procure a Financial Transaction Device – Up to four (4) years in prison.

-- Identity Theft – 1st Offense up to 5 years; 2nd Offense up to 15 years in prison.
+- Identity Theft – 1st Offense up to five (5) years; 2nd Offense up to 15 years in prison.

 Collateral Consequences of Credit Card Convictions in Michigan

 Jail, prison, and years of probation are potential direct consequences of credit card charges in Michigan.
 For some, the indirect or collateral consequences are worse.
-For doctors, lawyers, nurses, or other professionals, a conviction can mean suspension or revocation of a professional license.
+A conviction can mean suspension or revocation of a professional license for doctors, lawyers, nurses, or other professionals.
 Students hoping to enter a career might find themselves unable to obtain a professional license or secure a job in a high-paying field.

-In addition to employment and licensing issues, credit card charges in Michigan can also result in the loss of firearm rights, ability to vote, or hold public office.
+In addition to employment and licensing issues, credit card charges in Michigan can also result in the loss of firearm rights and the ability to vote or hold public office.
 In a divorce or custody battle, a criminal conviction can influence the judge when considering the division of assets or the custody of children.
 Any conviction for fraud will also damage a person’s credibility in general and as a prospective witness.
 Many student loans are not available to felons.

 Immigration Consequences of a Fraud Conviction

 Fraud convictions have two potential immigration consequences.
-First, they could constitute an aggravated felony conviction if a sentence of a year or more is imposed or if the victim’s loss exceeds $10,000.
-The second potential immigration issue is that fraud convictions can constitute a conviction of a crime involving moral turpitude (“CIMT”).
-A criminal defendant with a strong defense attorney can often avoid an aggravated felony conviction or a CIMT conviction.
+First, they could constitute an aggravated felony conviction if a sentence of a year or more is imposed or the victim’s loss exceeds $10,000.
+The second potential immigration issue is that fraud convictions can constitute a conviction of a crime involving moral turpitude (“CMT”).
+A criminal defendant with a strong defense attorney can often avoid an aggravated felony or CMT conviction.

 A savvy, experienced defense attorney can potentially prevent an aggravated felony conviction for credit card charges in Michigan with any of the following strategies:

 - Avoid a sentence imposed of one year or more on any single count.
-Although not desirable, it is possible to accept more than one year of actual custody while avoiding a one-year sentence for immigration purposes.
+Although not desirable, accepting more than one year of actual custody is possible while avoiding a one-year sentence for immigration purposes.

-- To avoid an aggravated felony for an offense that involves fraud or deceit, the defense lawyer will fight to prevent a conviction of a single offense where the victim’s loss exceeded $10,000.
+- To avoid an aggravated felony for an offense that involves fraud or deceit, the defense lawyer will fight to prevent a conviction of a single offense where the victim’s loss exceeds $10,000.

 Every state and federal credit card case is different.
 Assistant United States Attorneys and county prosecutors have to handle cases with varying strengths of evidence.
-In cases where the evidence is strong, a skilled defense lawyer can limit their client’s consequences by negotiating a favorable plea bargain or negotiating with the judge for a reduced or lenient sentence.
+In cases where the evidence is strong, a skilled defense lawyer can limit their client’s consequences by negotiating with the prosecutor for a favorable plea bargain or with the judge for a reduced or lenient sentence.

 Defense Attorney for Credit Card Charges in Michigan

 Call us for a free consultation.
-We will take time to talk through your situation and learn all of the important information about the allegations against you.
+Our reasonable and affordable defense attorneys will take the time to discuss your situation and learn all the essential information about the allegations against you.
 We will patiently answer your questions and address each of your concerns.
 Together, we will craft a winning strategy to protect and defend you.